 Exploring Beyond Walls

 Don’t limit yourself to walls and ceilings.
-Use the attractive wooden boards to add complementary features to the room, like pine shelving, window awnings and picture frames.
+Use the attractive wooden boards to add complementary features to the room, like pine shelving, window awnings and cabinetry.
 Shiplap works well for stunning accents and gorgeous artistry.

 Contact the Design & Home Remodeling Experts